electricwool/ayab-hardware/nano adapter/README.md

 adapter board for connecting the arduino nano(3.3v)

-various boards have identical pinout and 3.3v regulator on the obverse side:
+various boards have identical pinout and 3.3v regulator on the obverse side or 3.3v logic and a 3.3V supply provided by the usb to serial chip.
+The serial chip is limitted to about 40mA that is enough to power the chip and one bright LED or the control circuitry.
+The chips use about 50µA quiescent current each and fractions of a mA per lane when active:

 -Nano 33 BLE (Nordic nRF52840)